-4 Reasons Why the Investments You Make in Your Pharmacy Matter to Your Customers
+4 Reasons Why Investments Made in Your Pharmacy Matter to Customers

 I recently enrolled my little ones in toddler gymnastics.
 (I use the word “gymnastics” loosely.)
 The boys obviously enjoyed their first class so I was pretty much already hooked.
 But then the gym did something that all but guaranteed my patronage at their specific facility.
 When I handed my credit card over to kick off monthly billing for their program, they handed me a parent packet.
 I was expecting it to be filled with disclaimers, holidays that the facility is closed and advertisements for their other programs.
 But I was pleasantly surprised to find so much more.